 It has been more than a decade that the chemicals industry has adopted IT and related solutions to keep track of raw material spend, freight, and logistics.
 Fast forward to 2017, big data and analytics have emerged as vital processes for enhanced business activities, better execution of operations, and improved marketing strategy.
 Most chemical companies are now looking for comprehensive solutions which bring together data on suppliers, sales & marketing, lab information, as well as inputs on the third parties.
-Today, major players in the chemicals industry strongly believe that people, process, and technology are not the only pillars of modern business – rather big data and data analytics too have joined this list.
+Today, major players in the chemicals industry strongly believe that people, processes, and technology are not the only pillars of modern business – rather big data and data analytics have joined this list.

 Big opportunities which big data brings to the chemicals industry

-From dishing out products in huge volumes to adding a human face to their products and services, the chemicals industry have come a long way in the past two decades.
-Manufacturers are expanding their product portfolio to cater to the new demands of the consumers, and gain a competitive edge in the global market.
+From dishing out products in huge volumes to adding a human face to their products and services, the chemicals industry has come a long way in the past two decades.
+Manufacturers are expanding their product portfolio to cater to the new demands of the consumers and gain a competitive edge in the global market.
 Due to these reasons industry experts are looking for ways in which big data will open new opportunities for the chemicals industry.

-Improved pricing, smart production, move towards greener industry, and better management of the workforce are some of the block-bluster opportunities which big data has brought into the chemicals industry.
+Improved pricing, smart production, move towards greener industry, and better management of the workforce are some of the block-bluster opportunities which data has brought into the chemicals industry.

 Enhanced management of workforce

-With several companies resorting to employee intelligence and HR analytics to manage their workforce in an effective manner – big data is being employed to gather information from third-party sources, and from front-line managers to forecast workloads as well as measure job satisfaction and employee engagement.
-It also helps to consider least visible contextual insights to improve the hiring process and improve employee retention.
+With several companies resorting to employee intelligence and HR analytics to manage their workforce in an effective manner – big data is being employed to gather information from third-party sources, and from front-line managers to forecast workloads as well as to measure job satisfaction and employee engagement.
+It also helps to consider the least visible contextual insights to improve the hiring process and improve employee retention.
 Therefore, it is evident that precise information is helping the chemicals industry grow – rather it is a force that is all set to reign in strategic changes in the global chemicals industry.